pattern-lab/patternlab-node/packages/docs/src/docs/data-json-mustache.md

 ## Rendering HTML in Variables

 You may want to include HTML in your variables.
-By default, Mustache will convert HTML mark-up to their HTML entity equivalents.
+By default, Handlebars will convert HTML mark-up to their HTML entity equivalents.
 For example, our JSON may look like:

 ```javascript
 "lyrics": "Just <em>good ol' boys</em>, wouldn't change if they could, <strong>fightin'</strong> the system like a true modern day Robin Hood."
 ```

-Based on our previous Mustache examples you would probably write out your template like so:
+Based on our previous Handlebars examples you would probably write out your template like so:

 ```html
 <h2>TV Show Lyrics</h2>